kmgowda/SBK/README.md

 [![Pulsar Grafana Dashboard](images/pulsar-grafana.jpg)](https://github.com/kmgowda/SBK/blob/gh-pages/images/pulsar-grafana.jpg)

-#### Port conflicts between strage servers and grafana/prometheus
+#### Port conflicts between storage servers and grafana/prometheus
-* If you have running Pulsar server in standalone/local mode or if you are running SBK in the same system in which Pulsar broker is also running, then using the local port 9718 conflicts with the Pulsar Admin which runs at same port.
-So, either you change the Pulsar admin port or change the SBK's http port usig **-metrics** option.
 * If you are running Pravega server in standalone/local mode or if you are running SBK in the same system in which Pravega controller is also running, then Prometheus port 9090 conflicts with the Pravega controller.
-So, either you change the Pravega controller port number or change the Prometheus port number in the [prometheus configuraiton file](https://github.com/kmgowda/SBK/blob/master/config/metrics/prometheus/sample-config/sbk-prometheus-sample-config.yml) before deploying the prometheus.
+So, either you change the Pravega controller port number or change the Prometheus port number in the [Prometheus targets file](https://github.com/kmgowda/SBK/blob/master/grafana/prometheus/prometheus.yml) before deploying the prometheus.
+* If you find that using the local port 9718 conflicts with a storage server or any other application.
+Then, you change the SBK's http port usig **-metrics** option and you need change the [Prometheus targets.json](https://github.com/kmgowda/SBK/blob/master/grafana/prometheus/targets.json) too

 ## SBK Docker Containers